SorensenUCSC/CSE211-fa2022/projects/memcompose/index.md

 python3 memcompose.py -t singleport_1rw -j examples/singleport_1rw/metadata.json examples/singleport_1rw/singleport_1rw.v
 ```

-Ignore the `-j` flag followed by the `metadata.json` file for now.
+Ignore the `-j` flag followed by the `metadata.json` file for now (we'll cover this later).
 It generates the configuration file by the name `singleport_1rw.py`.
 These are the contents of the configuration file:

 ```python
 # this file is created by MemCompose - Muhammad Hadir Khan